cherrylabs/arx-core/README.md

 Example :

     Arx\classes\Utils => refers to /vendor/arx/core/src/Arx/classes/Utils.php
     Arx\classes\Dummy => refers to /vendor/arx/core/src/Arx/classes/Dummy.php
     Arx\helpers\Bootstrap => refers to /vendor/arx/core/src/Arx/helpers/Bootstrap.php etc...

-You can also make a reference in your php like this :
+You can also make a reference in your php file like this :

     <?php